chaudhry7779/SQL-Cart-Asp.net/README.md

 Login based Shopping Cart using SQL.

+If you faced any issue, don't hesitate to contact me on WhatsApp: +92 300 1888193

 Hello,

 Big shout-out to Balram Yadav ( Coder Baba ).
 He's an inspiration for me, I have learned so much from his videos, basically I learned web designing from his video playlist ( https://www.youtube.com/watch?v=FuyRWWVx9Ig ) I had some basic knowledge of HTML and little bit of C#, I followed his all parts of ( E-Shopping ASP.NET Website ) and now I have good knowledge of C# and SQL.
 Again big love and respect for Coder Baba.